thelocalsdev/superb_text_constructor/README.md

 ## Configuration

+Install generator creates `config/initializers/superb_text_constructor.rb` file.
+It has the following options:

+### configs_path

-SuperbTextConstructor is configured by YAML files.
+SuperbTextConstructor blocks are configured by YAML files.
+Specify path to those files here:

-First of all you have to configure path to them in `config/initializer/superb_text_constructor.rb` file:

     # If all your configs are in the single file
     SuperbTextConstructor.configs_path = "#{Rails.root}/config/superb_text_constructor.yml"